 PLEASE ENJOY THE LATEST NEWS AT PODS SWIMMING

-Monday, February 16: Priority registration opens on the Pods portal for all students who are enrolled in Session II.
+Wednesday, April 8: Priority registration opens on the Pods portal for all students who are enrolled in Session III.

 Friday, April 10: Registration will be open on the Pods portal to all new students and inactive Pods students that are not enrolled in the current session.